A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Continuous-Time Accelerated Rescaled Gradient Systems

-In this section, we reformulate the rescaled gradient system in Eq.~\eqref{sys:DE} as a closed-loop control system.
-We use dynamical systems concepts to establish the existence and uniqueness of a global solution of the system in Eq.~\eqref{sys:DE} and to prove asymptotic weak and strong convergence of solution trajectories.
-We propose a novel Lyapunov function, which we employ to derive nonasymptotic convergence rates in terms of a restricted merit function (ergodic) and a residue function (nonergodic).
+We begin by showing that the accelerated rescaled gradient systems in Eq.~\eqref{sys:main} are equivalent to the closed-loop control systems proposed by~\citet{Lin-2023-Monotone}.
+Based on this fact, we use dynamical systems concepts to establish the existence and uniqueness of a global solution of Eq.~\eqref{sys:main} and to prove asymptotic weak and strong convergence of solution trajectories.
+We also propose a simple yet novel Lyapunov function which we employ to derive nonasymptotic global convergence rates in terms of a residue function.